PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ### UX Rule
 - On click of the archived instruction record, opens the view dialog.
 - View dialog shows the `Reason for Amend` section.
+- Shows the `Audit Information` for the archived instruction.
+- On hover of Funding account column, shows that funding account name in tooltip.

 ### UI Rule
 [Mockup](https://drive.google.com/file/d/1DcHxNToWovmciJ4y-Ms8MCNJvMkGxTVt/view?usp=share_link)